HMS Ambrose (1914): Submarine depot ship

 In 1917 Ambrose was converted into a submarine depot ship.
 In this rôle her complement was 238 officers and enlisted men.
 She was stationed at Berehaven, Ireland in January 1918 and transferred to Falmouth, Cornwall in November.
 In 1919 she was stationed at Devonport.
 From 19 September 1918 until 30 October 1920 her commander was Commander Cecil Talbot.

 On 1 October 1919 Ambrose and HMS Titania were sent to support the Fourth Submarine Flotilla in Hong Kong, replacing HMS Rosario.
 Six L-class submarines accompanied Ambrose: HMS L1, L3, L4, L7, L9 and L15.
 Ambrose and her submarines reached Hong Kong in January 1920.

 Ambrose spent long periods at the Royal Navy bases in Hong Kong and Weihaiwei.
 She also visited Kobe and Shanghai in 1920, Nagasaki and Kobe in 1921 and Singapore in 1923.

 In 1928 Ambrose and six L-class submarines were recalled to Britain.
 On this trip the six submarines were HMS L1, L2, L4, L5, L7 and L8.
 They left Hong Kong on 28 March, reached Singapore on 3 April and left Singapore on 8 April.
 On 4 December Ambrose was paid off into the Maintenance Reserve at Rosyth.

 Final years

 On 1 June 1938 Ambrose was renamed HMS Cochrane.
 Some sources say that she was converted into a destroyer depot ship.
 Another source describes her Second World War rôle as a "base ship".
+In 1940, her Bomb Disposal Officer was responsible for the defusing and removal of a German shell that hit HMS Prince of Wales but did not explode during her fight with the battleship Bismarck in 1940.

 In 1946 Cochrane was decommissioned and that November she was scrapped by ship breakers Thos.
 W. Ward at Inverkeithing.